-In addition, an investor may infer that this “stable business” or elimination of “existential threat” premium is nothing but the “scarcity” premium which institutional investors provide large companies as these are the only few investable options they find to invest in Indian stock markets.
+In addition, an investor may infer that this “stable business” or elimination of “existential threat” premium is nothing but the “scarcity” premium which institutional investors give to the large companies as these are the only few investable options they find to invest in Indian stock markets.

 6) Smaller companies had a slower growth over last 10-year in their business than larger companies:

 As mentioned earlier, during my exercise, I started my analysis with the company with the largest market capitalization in India (Reliance Industries Ltd) and then made my way down the market capitalization ladder until I reached the level of ₹10 cr market capitalization.